This Toolkit has been designed to aid compliance with the Medicines Australia Code of Conduct (the Code).

 Guidelines that explain the complaints-handling process for anyone outside the pharmaceutical industry, such as individuals, healthcare professionals, or a member of the general public.
 Includes accessibility, timeframes, process and what information to include when submitting a complaint.
 Reference Code Section 16.

-Using QR Codes (Guidance)
+Using QR Codes or Hyperlinks (Guidance)

 Transparency Decision Tool (Guidance)